Bali Part Three

-Since many guests staying at the Grand Mirage Resort book these all inclusive hotel packages, they would quickly tire of the fare if it were not changed on a regular basis.
+Since many guests staying at the resort book these all inclusive hotel packages, they would quickly tire of the fare if it were not changed on a regular basis.

 "It means that the menu has to change every day,” Chef Matthew says.

 "If someone is staying on an all inclusive basis, that's a lot of meals.
 So we have to make sure that the guests don't get bored.
 At the buffet, we usually change four or five of the hot dishes each day.”

 An Australian national, Matthew Wood worked in the kitchens of such top hotel brands as Sheraton, InterContinental, Park Royal, and Nikko in his native Australia before heading for Asia.
 He came to Bali several years ago.